BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 Back inside, enter the room in the top right.
 Pick up the *Old Gateau* and hidden *Health Feather*.
 The room at the top contains a hidden *Revival Herb*.
 Finally, enter the room on the left.
 Above is *5 Exp.
 Candy L* and *Blue Shard*.
 Outside, you can use the Darchlight Mirror to create a bridge to a hidden *Ghost Gem*.
 In the top room is a hidden *Spell Tag*.

 Use Strength to enter the bottom room.
 Grab the hidden *Elixir* then read the book below Clefairy.
 Return to the entrance hall of the house to talk to Clefairy two more times.
 Follow it into the office at the top.

 Enter the room on the right, and grab the *Cabinet Key* from the cabinet at the top.
 Go left then into the top right room to talk to Clefairy in this cabinet.
 Enter the dining room downstairs to find Clefairy again... then follow it to the topleft room in the building.
 Interact with the left painting and enter the fireplace.
-Pick up *Gate Key*, *TM12 Taunt*, and:
+Pick up the *Sablenite*, *Gate Key*, *TM12 Taunt*, and:

 **ZCell 101: Darchlight Manor**